 • Applicants must be currently enrolled students or recent graduates meeting one of the following criteria:

-- Students enrolled in graduate or advanced professional programs (master’s, doctorate, LLM, MBA, etc.) at the time of the application deadline;
+- Students currently enrolled in graduate or advanced professional programs (master’s, doctorate, LLM, MBA, etc.) or enrolled at some point in the calendar year of 2015;

 All applicants should be pursuing a career in a field such as diplomacy, security, international relations, development, public health, trade and economics, climate and environmental policy, media or non-profit management.
 Applicants should possess relevant work experience.
 All participants must be fluent in English.
-Applicants from non-traditional international affairs academic disciplines–such as business, law, health and environmental sciences–as well as service members and veterans are strongly encouraged to apply.
-Applicants of minority backgrounds are also strongly encouraged to apply.
+Applicants from non-traditional international affairs academic disciplines–such as business, law, health and environmental sciences–are encouraged to apply.
+Veterans and applicants of minority backgrounds are also strongly encouraged to apply.